dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 ---
 class: middle
 # .red[Assurance]
 Basis for the belief in a claim

 --
-.green[Belief] decreases when .red[doubts] are present, and
+.green[Belief] decreases when .red[doubts] are present

+--
 .green[Belief] increases when .red[doubts] are removed

 --